mercle80/DADLANcher-php/README.md

 Type "php dadlancher.php"

 A shortcut can also be made with the above command.
 An icon is also provided (From the original DADLANcher)

+### Diasplay settings
+The display settings are already configured unlike the original DADLANcher.
+There is no need to set these parameters.